LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/ctypes-Python-的外部函数库-ubuntu.md

 ctypes.CFUNCTYPE(restype, *argtypes, use_errno=False, use_last_error=False)
 ```

-The returned function prototype creates functions that use the standard C calling convention. {% label The function will release the GIL during the call green %}.
+The returned function prototype creates functions that use the standard C calling convention. {% span green, The function will release the GIL during the call %}.

 ---